 We ran as fast as we could to Mother to tell her the ice-cream man had arrived.
 She gave us each a big copper 5-öre piece to buy two cones.
 I took a lick with the deepest pleasure a delicious-tasting ice-cream cone can possibly give.
 I was so happy I started laughing and dancing and, I didn’t know how it happened, but suddenly my ice-cream was lying in the sand.
 All I had left was the cone I was holding in my hand.
 The heavenly ice-cream was melting fast, running out in little rivulets in the warm sand.
 Tears, oh tears!

 Obviously since I went to school in Sweden, I later got to learn a lot more about botany — families, classes and many more Latin names of individual flowers.
-In fact, in what would be junior high school in the U.S. we had to collect a minimum of 50 flowers, press them in an especially-bought heavy wooden press so roots and leaves and petals were all visible, and we then taped them up in what was called a herbarium.
+In fact, in what would be junior high school in the U.S. we had to collect a minimum of 50 flowers, press them in an especially-bought heavy wooden press with a screw-on solid top where you carefully pressed the flowers so roots and leaves and petals were all visible.
+We then taped them up in what was called a herbarium.
 We had to learn all the names, in Swedish and Latin, the families and the class of each one of them.
 I remember I had 60 flowers in my collection.
 I didn’t want to be too far behind my best buddy at the time, wonderful unforgettable Aina, who had 90 flowers.
 I was very impressed.